ncatlab/nlab-content/pages/654.md

 * John Baez, _Higher-Dimensional Algebra II: 2-Hilbert Spaces_ ([arXiv](http://arxiv.org/abs/q-alg/9609018)) .

-In applications one often assumes these 2-Hilbert spaces to be [[semisimple algebra|semisimple]] in which case such a 2-Hilbert space is essentially a Kapranov--Voevodsky $2$-vector space.
+In applications one often assumes these 2-Hilbert spaces to be [[semisimple algebra|semisimple]] in which case such a 2-Hilbert space is a Kapranov--Voevodsky $2$-vector space equipped with extra structure.

 A review of these ideas of 2-Hilbert spaces as well as applications of 2-Hilbert spaces to finite group representation theory are in